daegalus/dart-uuid/README.md

 Features:

 * Generate RFC4122 version 1, version 4, or version 5 UUIDs
-* Runs in dartvm and browsers.
+* Runs in web, server, and flutter
 * Cryptographically strong random number generation on all platforms
   * **Defaults to non-crypto generator, see UuidUtil for cryptoRNG**
 * [Documentation](http://daegalus.github.com/dart-uuid/index.html)